We all love the idea of saving money. But sometimes, thinking frugally can be a pain, right?

 I use TopCashBack every time I shop online.
 It’s normal to find cashback of anywhere from 5%-15% on everyday items, and you can often find huge special bonuses on things like utilities contracts!
 (I got over £100 cash for switching my internet provider last year).

 There are even some companies that will pay you even if you don’t spend anything.
-For example, click here to get £2.30 for getting a car insurance quote – even if you don’t purchase any.
+For example, if you check in the ‘Free Cashback’ section you will find some companies that pay you for things like joining insurance comparison sites – even if you don’t purchase any.